COMP122/comp122-s23/format-encodings/notes_04_03.md

           - code was provided in previous class notes
           - more weight provided to Java, then to Java TAC, and then MIPS

-      - 44-dec2bin:
+      - 45-dec2bin:
           - graded (contents of repo as of Thursday Midnight): grade.report.05
           - transformed into 05-dec2bin.java
-          - i.e., transferred to Particiation credit
+          - i.e., transferred to Participation credit

    1. Tasks:
       - Accept the following assignments: